omar546/calcBMI/README.md

 # calcBMI - BMI Calculator

 calcBMI is a simple Flutter application that allows users to calculate their Body Mass Index (BMI).
-It provides a user-friendly interface where users can input their height and weight, and the app calculates and displays their BMI along with corresponding health status.
+It provides a user-friendly interface where users can input their height and weight, and the app calculates and displays their BMI along with the corresponding health status.

 ## Features